jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

 to see if there were a way to get better error messages in the future.
 After a few comments, the question lay fallow for a few years.

-Then in April 2022,I got a detailed comment from [r2evans](https://stackoverflow.com/users/3358272/r2evans), who is a prolific R answerer, saying that the problem has been resolved in recent updates.
+Then in April 2022, I got a detailed comment from [r2evans](https://stackoverflow.com/users/3358272/r2evans), who is a prolific R answerer, saying that the problem has been resolved in recent updates.
 Unfortunately, I couldn't test the answer since I was